Demand Generation vs Lead Generation: What’s the Difference?

-I was asked to explain the difference between lead generation and demand generation a few years ago when I was training a new marketing employee, and it was then that I realized I had been using these terms on a daily basis and never really knew what each specifically meant.
+I was asked to explain the differences in demand generation vs. lead generation a few years ago when I was training a new marketing employee, and it was then that I realized I had been using these terms on a daily basis and never really knew what each specifically meant.
 From that point forward, I decided that I would begin researching these terms, use them more often, and most importantly apply them in the correct context.

 Let’s begin with Demand Generation – demand gen encompasses any marketing activity that creates awareness for your product, your brand, your company and your industry.
 Demand gen involves both inbound and outbound marketing; so all of your email marketing, webinars, events etc., – all of the fun stuff!
 The objective of a demand generation team is to strengthen your position in your specific market and create an overarching awareness of your brand.
 Demand generation is handled solely by marketing (with the one-off exception of a sales person spreading the word at a networking event or something along those lines), some departments have dedicated roles like a VP of Demand Generation, or Demand Generation Specialist.

 Here are some examples of Demand Generation activities:

 - Exhibiting at an industry event